Frederick Law Olmsted Jr.: McMillan Commission

 The present situation in regard to the national parks is very bad.
 They have been created one at a time by acts of Congress which have not defined at all clearly the purposes for which the lands were to be set apart, nor provided any orderly or efficient means of safeguarding the parks ...
 I have made at different times two suggestions, one of which was ... a definition of the purposes for which the national parks and monuments are to be administered by the Bureau.

 Olmsted recommended the following for the mission, a statement preserved in the National Park Service Organic Act (1916):

 To conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.

 Olmsted married Sarah Hall Sharples on March 30, 1911.
 They had one child together.

+Between 1905 and 1915, Olmsted was in demand by planning boards and citizen associations across the country for his expertise in the City Beautiful movement.
+During that time he developed planning reports for cities such as Detroit, Utica, Boulder, Pittsburgh, New Haven, Rochester, and Newport, as well as designed master plans for Roland Park in Baltimore, Forest Hills Gardens in New York City, and the industrial town of Torrance, CA, which included Old Downtown Torrance and El Prado Park.

 By 1920, he had completed well-known projects such as plans for metropolitan park systems and greenways across the country.
 In 1928, while working for the California State Park Commission (now part of the California Department of Parks and Recreation), Olmsted completed a statewide survey of potential park lands that defined basic long-range goals and provided guidance for the acquisition and development of state parks.
+In 1930, Olmsted collaborated with Ansel F. Hall, Chief Naturalist of the National Park Service, to prepare the "Report on Proposed Park Reservations for East Bay Cities, California".
+This report, also known as the Olmsted-Hall Report, played a crucial role in the establishment of the East Bay Regional Park District in 1934.
+The District, which was the first regional park agency in the United States, was created to implement the recommendations outlined in the report.
+The Olmsted-Hall Report envisioned a 10,000-acre park system extending nearly 22 miles along the hill ridges of the East Bay, accessible to the metropolitan cities below.
+This visionary plan laid the foundation for what would become a vast 126.000-acre network of parks and open spaces in the East Bay area.